-Rex begonias are sensitive to temperature changes.
-Houseplants do best when the temperatures range between 60 and 85 °F. Rex begonia plants cease growing if the temperatures fall below 58 °F – be mindful in the winter months.
+Rex begonias are sensitive to temperature and humidity changes.
+Houseplants do best when the temperatures range between 60 and 85 °F. Rex begonia ceases growing if the temperatures fall below 58 °F – be mindful in the winter months.

-Remember to bring plants growing outside indoors before the first frost.
+Remember to bring Rex Begonias growing outside indoors before the first frost.
 They also require high humidity levels.

-Maintaining humidity levels helps to keep plants healthy.
-If you are growing in containers cluster the plants together on a pebble tray filled with water.
+Maintaining relatively high humidity levels helps to keep them healthy.
+Avoid dry air.
+If you are growing in containers cluster them together on a pebble tray filled with water.
 This creates a high humidity environment with minimal dry air.
 Don’t spray the leaves of the plant.
 This can create uneven humidity levels and lead to spotting.

-Rex begonia plants require little regular pruning.
+Rex begonias require little regular pruning.
 Cut back any bare stems.
 This helps to encourage a fuller plant to emerge.
 Pinching out the tips of young plants will also encourage fuller growth.

 When pruning, always use clean secateurs or scissors.
 Your chosen implement should also be as sharp as possible.
 This helps you to make clean, precise cuts.

-As temperatures fall the plant’s growth habit will cease and it will enter a dormant period.
+As temperatures fall in the winter months the plant’s growth habit will cease and it will enter a dormant period.
 This is perfectly natural, fresh growth will emerge the following spring.

 This dormant period is also the ideal time to tidy up your plants.
 Remove any brown or unhealthy leaves and unsightly stalks.

-If you are growing in containers outside move the plants inside as the temperatures begin to fall.
+If you are growing in containers outside move them inside as the temperatures begin to fall.
 This should be long before the first predicted frost date of the season.

 Plants in unheated conservatories or greenhouses may benefit from an application of mulch onto the top soil.
 Mulch helps to keep the root system of the plant warm as well as helping the soil to retain moisture.
 If you choose to apply an organic mulch this will slowly break down, enriching the soil and further benefiting your plant.